Incident Events Integration with Jira¶

-When our applications or systems encounter exceptions, it is important to handle them promptly to ensure the normal operation of the system.
-To better manage and track exception events, we can send these events to Jira to create issues.
-This allows us to track, analyze, and resolve these issues in Jira, providing us with better capabilities to manage and track exception events and ensure the normal operation of the system.
-Additionally, this approach helps us analyze and resolve issues more effectively, improving the stability and reliability of the system.
+When our applications or systems experience incidents, they usually need to be handled promptly to ensure normal system operation.
+To better manage and track incident events, we can send these events to Jira to create issues, allowing us to track, analyze, and resolve these problems within Jira.
+By quickly sending incident events to Jira to create issues, we gain better capabilities for managing and tracking incident events, thereby ensuring smoother system operations.
+Additionally, this method also helps us better analyze and solve problems, enhancing the stability and reliability of the system.

-- Deploy a Dataflux Func Observability Cloud Special Edition to generate an authorization link.
+- Deploy a DataFlux Func (Automata) to generate an authorization link.

-- Create a webhook custom notification object (the webhook address should be the authorization link of Func).
+- Create a webhook custom notification target (the webhook URL should be the authorization link URL of the deployed DataFlux Func).

 Deployment Process¶

-Note: Please select the authorization link in Func without parameters.
+Note: In Func, choose the authorization link without parameters.

 Create Monitor¶

-After configuring the monitoring rules for the monitor, we need to write a script in the already installed and configured Dataflux Func to retrieve new messages and send them to Jira to create issues.
+After configuring the detection rules for the monitor, we need to write a script in the already installed and configured DataFlux Func to fetch new messages and send them to Jira to create issues.

 First, we need to import some constants such as jira_server